ABS Filament 101

-ABS varies in quality and color and that naturally affects price.
-You can expect to pay between $20 – $60 per spool.
+ABS filament is widely available across the globe and the price is pretty much the same.
+It generally costs anywhere from $15 to $70 per kilogram.
 The more you pay the better the quality will obviously be, but you should pick a price that suits your need.
 If you’re just messing around and not printing something that needs to be very structurally sound.
 Say, like part of a tool.
 You can get away with the lower cost filament.

 Is ABS worth the cost then?

 It can be.
 Because ABS is available so readily and cheaply it makes each print more cost effective.
 But there is a counter argument to this, depending on what your printing setup is like and the which printer you actually have.